Table of Contents

 Your SAT math test practice is incomplete without memorizing the formulae to ace your SAT math section.
 Be familiar with strategies such as backsolving, picking numbers, etc., to solve the questions quicker.
 Be mindful of the silly mistakes that you tend to make while solving this section.

-New Changes in the SAT Exam Pattern
+New changes in the SAT exam pattern

 Please note that the elimination of the optional essay has made the exam duration 50 minutes shorter.
 So now, your exam will be for three hours.

 Are there any particular course books you need to cram?
 One single SAT study guide to follow?
-The answer is no. The idea of the SAT exam is to test the intelligence and understanding of students in a broader, universal manner that can’t be realized by confining it to some particular books.
+The answer is no. The idea of the SAT exam is to test the intelligence and understanding of students in a broader, universal manner that can’t happen by confining it to some particular books.

-Nonetheless, these are some elements and themes that are part of the SAT exam syllabus.
+Nonetheless, these are some elements and themes that are part of the SAT exam 2022 syllabus.

 - Writing and Language Test comprises 44 MCQs from 4 passages (science, careers, history, humanities, and social sciences) where students need to articulate and express their ideas by taking care of the language conventions.
 Some questions also ask aspirants to fix grammatical and syntax errors in the given passages.

-- The SAT syllabus for mathematics includes questions from Algebra, Problem Solving, and Data Analytics and Advanced Math in both sub-sections.
+- The SAT syllabus for mathematics includes questions from Algebra, Problem Solving and Data Analytics, and Advanced Math in both sub-sections.

-Understanding SAT Percentile
+Understanding SAT percentile

 While the score range of 400-1600 is for absolute marking, SAT percentiles tell how you have excelled in comparison to other aspirants.
 The figure of 70 percentile indicates that you have done better than 70% of the candidates.
 Colleges and universities also evaluate a student from their SAT percentiles instead of composite scores.

-Percentiles are determined by the cumulative score of students in each test.
+Percentiles are determined by the cumulative score of students on each test.
 Therefore, SAT scores for colleges can change every year.
 For instance, a university with a 75 percentile requirement can have a closing composite score of 1340 in 2018 and 1450 in 2019, depending on how candidates, in general, have performed in that particular year.